William Lea (businessman)

 William Lea (May 17, 1805 – December 28, 1876) was a member of a prominent flour milling family in Wilmington, Delaware, who was largely responsible for the development of the Brandywine Mills to their place of importance.

-Lea was born to Thomas Lea (1757–1794) and Sarah Tatnall (eldest daughter of Joseph Tatnall) in a house at 1901 Market Street in Wilmington.
+Lea was born to miller Thomas Lea (1757–1794) and Sarah Tatnall (eldest daughter of Joseph Tatnall) in a house at 1901 Market Street in Wilmington.
 He was a descendant of John Lea, a prominent Quaker minister from England, who came to America with William Penn on his second voyage.
 He was the father of Preston Lea, Governor of Delaware from 1905 to 1908.